Cray-HPE/docs-csm/install/aruba_snmp_known_issue_10_06_0010.md

 ## Workaround:

 Delete SNMP configuration from affected switch and reconfigure the SNMP server.
+Refer to the `SNMP configuration` section of the [Configure Aruba Leaf Switch](configure_aruba_leaf_switch.md) procedure for reference.